Amazon.com Inc. (AMZN) Shares Down Despite Recent Market Volatility

-Amazon.com Inc. (NASDAQ: AMZN)’s stock price has decreased by -1.09 compared to its previous closing price of 100.04.
-Despite this, the company has experienced a 9.06% gain in its stock price over the last five trading sessions.
-The Wall Street Journal reported on 03/13/23 that Amazon, Rivian in Talks to End Delivery-Van Exclusivity
+Amazon.com Inc. (NASDAQ: AMZN)’s stock price has decreased by -1.90 compared to its previous closing price of 100.61.
+Despite this, the company has experienced a 2.60% gain in its stock price over the last five trading sessions.
+MarketWatch.com reported on 03/21/23 that Biden’s first veto impacts your 401(k) and the U.S.’s climate-change fight

 Is It Worth Investing in Amazon.com Inc. (NASDAQ: AMZN) Right Now?